 And yes, there are two power modes.
 One of them simply makes all the settings slightly stronger.
 Come on now.
 This feature is a joke.

 There are other attachments available for $19 each, as well as a carrying case that you have to buy separately.
-I thought the Niko attachment might be up my alley, but the Revel Body people wouldn’t send it to me.
+I thought a few of the attachments might be up my alley, but the Revel Body people wouldn’t send them to me.

 I will say that despite being the size of a tennis ball (roughly 2.5″ in diameter), the spherical shape ended up feeling more ergonomic than I’d anticipated.
 But this thing is not cute.
 It looks like a crusty old webcam staring at you.1 It also rattles pretty loudly on the few settings I like.
 It’s far from silent — a supposed hallmark of the “TrueSonic” technology.